 - 1. The arbitration shall be heard and determined by one arbitrator who shall be impartial and independent. - 2.
 As soon as practicable after receipt of the materials from the Commission described in Section (I)(D)(2) above, the AAA shall simultaneously submit to the institution and the Commission an identical list of five proposed arbitrators drawn from its National Roster from which one arbitrator shall be appointed.
 The list of proposed arbitrators shall be accompanied by biographical descriptions of each arbitrator on the list. - 3.
 The institution and the Commission may each strike two names from the list and return it to the AAA within seven days from the date of receipt of the list of arbitrators from the AAA.
-If, for any reason, the appointment of an arbitrator cannot be made from the list, the AAA may make the appointment from other arbitrators from the National Roster without the submission of additional lists to the institution or Commission.

-- 5. If, for any reason, an arbitrator is unable to perform the duties of his/her appointment, the AAA may, on proof satisfactory to it, declare the office vacant and fill the vacancy with another arbitrator.
+If, for any reason, the appointment of an arbitrator cannot be made from the list, the AAA may make the appointment from other arbitrators from the National Roster without the submission of additional lists to the institution or Commission. - 4.
+The AAA shall promptly provide written notice to the institution and the Commission of the appointment of the arbitrator.
+The decision of the AAA shall be final. - 5.
+If, for any reason, an arbitrator is unable to perform the duties of their appointment, the AAA may, on proof satisfactory to it, declare the office vacant and fill the vacancy with another arbitrator.
 Such action by the AAA shall be final. - 6.
 Neither the institution nor the Commission nor anyone acting on their behalf shall communicate ex parte with the arbitrator or anyone who is a candidate to be the arbitrator.